Kelvintos/open-science/Introduction to Linux.md

 Shell scripting
 ========================================================
 __What is a script?__
-A short program written in of the programming languages used for automation, especially when halding huge amounts of data which require similar treatment.
-A shell script file basically contain a set of instructions in a shell language to be performed on files
+A short program written in the programming languages used for automation, especially when handling huge amounts of data which require similar treatment.
+A shell script file basically contains a set of instructions in a shell language to be performed on files

 __What is shebang?__
 Begins a shell script, to set the interpreter environment to used to execute the set of instructions following, "_bash_" is such an interpreter, several others exist.
 Syntax **__#!AbsolutePathOfInterpreter__** eg. **__#!/bin/bash__** or **__#!/usr/bin/python__**